antoni-wojcik/Warp-firmware/README.md

 Gaussian Naive Bayes activity classifier based on the Warp firmware for the FRDM KL03 evaluation board.
 It uses the MMA8451Q accelerometer to collect collect data and the SSD1331 OLED display to show the results.
 For the system to work properly, it is expected for the user to carry the system in their dominant hand.

+## Authors
+**Antoni Wojcik
+Hughes Hall, University of Cambridge
+CRSid: ajw308**

+The code is based on the [Warp](https://github.com/physical-computation/Warp-firmware) firmware written by Phillip Stanley-Marbell and Martin Rinard.

 ## Basis of operation
 The firmware initialzies drivers for the sensors and displays in [boot.c](./src/boot/ksdk1.1.0/boot.c).
 The main code responsible for classifying activity is contained in the `main()` function which uses the [tracker.c](./src/boot/ksdk1.1.0/tracker.c) code to collect and analyse data.
 Data processing is done in the following steps: